infracost/infracost-azure-devops/examples/terraform-project/README.md

       # Generate an Infracost cost estimate baseline from the comparison branch, so that Infracost can compare the cost difference.
       - bash: infracost breakdown --path=/tmp/base/$(TF_ROOT) --format=json --out-file=/tmp/infracost-base.json
         displayName: Generate Infracost cost estimate baseline
+        # If you're using Terraform Cloud/Enterprise and have variables stored on there
+        # you can specify the following to automatically retrieve the variables:
+        # env:
+        #   INFRACOST_TERRAFORM_CLOUD_TOKEN: $(tfcToken)
+        #   INFRACOST_TERRAFORM_CLOUD_HOST: app.terraform.io # Change this if you're using Terraform Enterprise

       # Generate an Infracost diff and save it to a JSON file.
       - bash: infracost diff --path=$(TF_ROOT) --format=json --compare-to /tmp/infracost-base.json --out-file=/tmp/infracost.json
         displayName: Generate Infracost diff
+        # If you're using Terraform Cloud/Enterprise and have variables stored on there
+        # you can specify the following to automatically retrieve the variables:
+        # env:
+        #   INFRACOST_TERRAFORM_CLOUD_TOKEN: $(tfcToken)
+        #   INFRACOST_TERRAFORM_CLOUD_HOST: app.terraform.io # Change this if you're using Terraform Enterprise

       # Posts a comment to the PR using the 'update' behavior.
       # This creates a single comment and updates it.
 The "quietest" option.